noti-rs/noti/docs/ConfigProperties.md

 To notification banner you can apply border styles: border size, radius and color.

-- Border size - the width of stroke which is outlines around the banne.
+- Border size - the width of stroke which is outlines around the banner.
 It draws in the rectangle, so the inner elements can overlay the border if you pick margin smaller than border size.
 - Border radius - the radius which will applied for rounding the corners of banner.
 - Border color - the color of stroke.